Best practices from the field: Build dynamic, lean, and universal packages for Microsoft 365 Apps

 - We removed the channel for the same reason.
 ODT will automatically match the already-assigned update channel.

-- Benefit I: The package works for all update channels (Monthly, Semi-Annual, SAC-T, and others).
+- Benefit I: The package works for all update channels (Current Channel, Monthly Enterprise Channel, Semi-Annual Enterprise Channel, and others).

 - Benefit II: It also works for update channels you don’t offer as central IT.
-Some users are running Monthly Channel, some are on Insider builds?
+Some users are running Current Channel, some are on Insider builds?
 Don’t worry, it just works.

 - We added Version=MatchInstalled, which ensures that ODT will install the same version that's already installed.